tableau/connector-plugin-sdk/docs/tdvt.md

 Name = your_datasource_name  #i.e. mydb

-CommandLineOverride = -DLogLevel=Debug #Space separated list of arguments that are passed through unchanged to tabquery.
+CommandLineOverride = -DLogLevel=Debug #Space separated list of arguments that are passed through unchanged to tabquerytool.
 Most Tableau arguments require a prepended '-D'.
 #If you are testing a connector plugin, be sure to add the command line argument -DConnectPluginsPath and have it pointed at the folder where your plugin is located

 MaxThread = 6   #You can add this to control Max Thread number when you use TDVT to run single datasource, it cannot apply with multi datasource